blbadger/blbadger.github.io/quantum-mechanics.md

 \sigma_x \sigma_p \geq \frac{h}{4 \pi}
 $$

 which follows from the wave-like nature of small objects, and also applies to macroscopic waves.
+Equivalently, one cannot define a unique wavefunction for a very short waveform.
+As precision in location increases as the waveform length decreases, necessarily there is a limit to the precision of the accuracy of location and momentum (which is defined by the wavefunction).

+But note that this only applies to predictions of the future, not observations in the past.
+A photon passing through a double slit, for example, can be determined precisely in both location and momentum after the fact, that is, after it is no longer a wave.

 The result is that small objects (which have little mass) resemble 3-dimensional probability clouds rather than one-dimensional points.